tlevine/kryptonite/readme.md

 officials and civilians.
 It helps civilians stay clear of dangerous situations, and it helps law-enforcement officials innovate their investigation of violent crime.

+Future functionality
+* Sending images
+* Mining Google Latitude for past locations
+* Integrating with existing crime alert systems to make it easier for law-enforcement organizations to adopt Kryptonite